Quantum Space (company)

-Quantum Space is a company founded in 2022 that plans to develop spacecraft that will operate in geosynchronous and cislunar space.
+Quantum Space is a company founded in 2022 that plans to develop a line of spacecraft called Ranger that will operate in geosynchronous and cislunar space.
 Corporate leadership includes Dr. Kam Ghaffarian, Kerry Wisnosky and Ben Reed.
 Ghaffarian is also chairman of Axiom Space.
-It is based in Rockville, Maryland.
+In May of 2026, Jim Bridenstine became CEO.
+The company is based in Rockville, Maryland.
+In September 2025, the company announced it acquired the multi-modal propulsion tech of space company Phase Four as part of a shift of the company into using its Ranger spacecraft for the proposed Golden Dome.